JohannesBrand/avDetect/README.md

   - input_graph: path to model from dropbox
   - input_labels: path to labels from dropbox

-to retrain the model:
+(training the inception based model from scratch:
 - follow the tensorflow inception retraining tutorial
-- when compiling with bazel use "--copt=-march=native" option
+- when compiling with bazel use the "--copt=-march=native" option)